 Palanan is a 1st class municipality of Isabela Province in Cagayan Valley Region, Philippines.
-It is a coastal town best known as the place where the General Emilio Aguinaldo, the first president of the Philippines was arrested by the invading Americans in 1901.
+It is a coastal town best known as the place where General Emilio Aguinaldo, the first president of the Philippines, was arrested by the invading Americans in 1901.

 Profile of Palanan Municipality (Geography)

 Location –> 306 kilometers northeast of Manila (See map below)

 Neighboring Towns and City–> Divilacan (north), Dinapigue (south), San Mariano and Ilagan City (west)